 These diseases include:

-- Swim bladder disease: Swim bladder disease is a condition that affects the swim bladder.
-This can cause the fish to float upside down or have trouble swimming.
-Symptoms of swim bladder disease are Floating upside down, Trouble swimming, and Loss of appetite.
+- Swim bladder disease: Affects buoyancy, causing the fish to float upside down or have trouble swimming.
+Symptoms include abnormal swimming position and loss of appetite.

-- Bacterial infections: Bacterial infections can cause various symptoms depending on the type of bacteria.
-Symptoms may include lethargy, loss of appetite, red streaks on the body, etc.
+- Bacterial infections: Various symptoms depending on the bacteria type, including lethargy, loss of appetite, red streaks on the body, and open sores.

-If you notice any of these symptoms in your Sunshine Pleco, it is essential to take it to a veterinarian for treatment.
+If you notice any of these symptoms in your Sunshine Pleco, prompt action is essential.
+Quarantine the fish if possible and begin appropriate treatment immediately.

 Preventing Fish Diseases